 - Opportunities for funded GSR positions to work in interdisciplinary research teams.

-- CITS Technology & Society Graduate Student Travel Grants program provides funding for graduate students to present their research at academic conferences.
+- CITS Information Technology & Society Graduate Student Travel Grants program provides funding for graduate students to present their research at academic conferences.

 - An official marker or designation of multi-disciplinary training attached to a doctoral degree in an established discipline is an advantage on the academic job market.
-Our recent graduates have landed full-time tenure-track, and post-doc positions at major research universities, including, for example New York University, University of Washington, University of Birmingham, Oxford University, and the National Opinion Research Center (NORC) at the University of Chicago.
+Our recent graduates have landed full-time tenure-track, and post-doc positions at major research universities, including New York University, University of Washington, University of Birmingham, Oxford University, and the National Opinion Research Center (NORC) at the University of Chicago.